 At Flugstad Plastic Surgery in Bellevue, we offer customized ear reshaping surgeries for both adults and children.
 Every patient is different, and we design a surgical plan that will provide the best possible result.

-Are you or your child a candidate for ear surgery?
+Are you or your child a candidate for ear surgery in Seattle?

 Incisions are placed inconspicuously behind the ears.
 Special sutures are used to create the proper fold in the ears and hold them in a more attractive position closer to the side of the head.